 Intertwined with the threads of humankind

 Delivering a national commemorative programme of the scale of Tuia 250 takes dedicated organisation.
-Meet the team bringing you Tuia 250 , and you can also meet the vessels of the Tuia 250 Voyage flotilla.
+Meet the team that brought you Tuia 250 , and you can also meet the vessels that made up the Tuia 250 Voyage flotilla.

 Meet the Minister responsible for Tuia – Encounters 250